Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-as-references.md

 ## Problems With Side Effects

-Functions with side effects like this can be quite helpful, for example if we wanted to read in and add a name to our list.
+Functions with side effects like this can be quite useful for some situation, for example if we wanted to read in a name from the terminal and append it to a list argument.

-However functions with side effects, especially when they are unintened or not communicated can be very problematic.
+However functions with side effects, especially when they are unintened or not communicated among the team can be very problematic.

 *  Functions with side effects especially when it is unintended could lead to a lot of potential bugs which are harder to debug.
 *  It is easier to write tests for functions with no side-effects.